+1-868-638-6062

 Project objectives:

-- Based on identified capacity gaps, implement tailored capacity building workshops and ILK knowledge exchange fora with Indigenous Peoples and local communities, and policymakers, to strengthen mainstreaming of ILK into NBSAP implementation and national reporting in Trinidad and Tobago.
+• Based on identified capacity gaps, implemented tailored capacity building workshops and ILK knowledge exchange fora with Indigenous Peoples and local communities, and policymakers, to strengthen mainstreaming of ILK into NBSAP implementation and national reporting in Trinidad and Tobago.

 CANARI is committed to engaging Indigenous Peoples and local communities ensuring their free, prior, and informed consent (FPIC), in line with our principles of inclusive and participatory governance and based on the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-As such, CANARI aims to collaborate with Indigenous Peoples and local communities and provide an open forum for their independent and collective discussions and decision-making.
+As such, CANARI collaborated with Indigenous Peoples and local communities and provided an open forum for their independent and collective discussions and decision-making.

-What activities are we undertaking to achieve this?
+What activities did we take to achieve this?

 Outputs and activities:

-- Comprehensive Assessment Report on ILK Outlook of Biodiversity – providing a baseline assessment of documented ILK and its level of inclusion in national biodiversity policies in Trinidad and Tobago.
+1. Comprehensive Assessment Report on ILK Outlook of Biodiversity – a baseline assessment of documented ILK and its level of inclusion in national biodiversity policies in Trinidad and Tobago.

-- Convene a Multistakeholder ILK Policy Dialogue Workshop with policymakers and Indigenous Peoples and local communities s to explore opportunities and barriers for ILK inclusion in biodiversity policy.
+2. Convened a Multistakeholder ILK Policy Dialogue Workshop with policymakers and Indigenous Peoples and local communities to explore opportunities and barriers for ILK inclusion in biodiversity policy.

 Recent project news and information